Frankovg/proyecto_socratech/README.md

 ## Setup
 1- Create the database.
-You will find it at "./public/database/digiArt.sql".
+You will find it at './public/database/digiArt.sql'.
 <br/>
 The relational diagram should be like:
    <br/>
 ![Example screenshot](./public/database/relational_diagram.png)
 <br/>

-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.
+2- Run 'npm instal' in your terminal.
+It will install all the dependencies from the package.json.
+3- Lunch the server with nodemon writing 'npm start' in the terminal.
+4- Go to your browser and type 'localhost:3000'.
+5- Your are in!

 ## Project Status